nuremics/nuremics/README.md

 The software architecture of **NUREMICS®** is illustrated in the diagram below.
 As previously mentioned, it follows the layered structure recommended by the **IEC 62304** standard, distinguishing between _software systems_, _software items_, and _software units_.
 This representation provides a clear, high-level view of how the different software components of the project are organized, and how they interact within a structured yet flexible development framework.
 It also highlights the relationship between the core framework (`nuremics`) and its domain-specific applications (`nuremics-apps`), emphasizing the modular and extensible nature of the overall architecture.

 <img src="https://raw.githubusercontent.com/julien-siguenza/nuremics-data/main/assets/architecture.svg" alt="NUREMICS Architecture" width="100%">

+In the context of **NUREMICS®**:

+- A _software unit_ corresponds to a single, testable function.
+It is the smallest building block of logic.

+- A _software item_ typically takes the form of a Python class, that encapsulates related functions (units) to serve a specific computational purpose.

+- A _software system_ refers to a complete application intended to be executed by an end user, replacing the traditional script or notebook.